 In this section we show the performance results of latency incurred from processing a query between a web service client and a centralized (not fragmented) database.
 Note that the results are not to show better performance enhancement but to quantify the performance for a variety of latencies induced with the centralized database.
 The quantified results will be used as a reference of the experimental results of the performance measurements used in the following section.
 In our experiments, we measured the round trip time in latency involved in performing queries (accessing data) between a web service client and database host servers via middleware (web service and broker) and database agents.
-The experiment results were measured from executing a web service client running on Windows XP platform with 3.40 GHz Intel Pentium and 1 GB RAM connected to Ethernet network, and executing a web service and a broker running on Windows XP platform with 3.40 GHz Intel Pentium and 2 GB RAM connected to Ethernet network.
-Agents and PostgreSQL database servers ran on each of eight 2.33 GHz Linux with 8 core / 8 GB RAM connected to Ethernet network as well.
+The experiment results were measured from executing a web service client running on Windows XP platform with 3.40 GHz Intel Pentium and 1 GB RAM connected to Ethernet network, and executing a web service and a broker running on Windows XP platform with 3.40 GHz Intel Pentium and 1 GB RAM connected to Ethernet network.
+In case of using eight machines, agents and database servers ran on each of eight 2.33 GHz Linux with 8 core / 8 GB RAM connected to Ethernet network.
+In case of using eight virtual private servers, agents and database servers ran on each of eight virtual private servers on a 2.33 GHz Linux with 8 core / 8 GB RAM connected to Ethernet network as well.
 The client, middleware, agents, and database servers are located in Community Grids Lab at Indiana University.

-Figure 6 show the mean completion time to transmit a query and to receive a response between a web service client and a database host server including the corresponding execution time of the middleware (web service and broker) and agents, varying the distance R described in section 5.3.
+Figure 4 show the mean completion time to transmit a query and to receive a response between a web service client and a database host server including the corresponding execution time of a middleware (web service and broker) and an agent, varying the distance R described in section 5.3.
 As the distance R increases, the size of result set also increases, as shown in Table 1.
 Therefore as the distance R increases, the time needed to perform a query in the database increases as well, which is shown in the figure and thus the query processing cost clearly becomes the biggest portion of the total cost.
-We can reduce the total cost by making the primary performance degrading factor (query processing cost ($T{agent2db}$)) faster.
+We can reduce the total cost by making the primary performance degrading factor (query processing cost ( $T{agent2db}$ )) faster.
 To make the primary degrading factor (or frequent case in today's data deluge) faster, the result which motivated our research work will be used as a baseline for the speedup measurement of the experiments performed in the following section.